irritanterik/homey-realtime-logpage/README.md

 ### Realtime Logger (index.html)
 Flow events are only logged during test-runs (started with test-button in flow editor).
-NOT WORKING ON HOMEY V2
+NOT WORKING ON HOMEY V2 YET